 [need to add section here with description and citations for V1 and HC data, similar to Neural Comp paper or can also look at the J Comp Neuro CMP paper.
 This should also include details on X and G]

+I prefer to move this section to application part (reason: this is the data we use, but the not the method we propose.
+If we collect the data by ourself, surely we should write it here.
+But we are just using it…)

 Results

 Figure 1